robpetrin/robpetrin.github.io/content/blog/bengals-will-win/index.md

 +++
-title = "The Bengals are Will Win" description = "The Bengals fans have suffered long enough.
+title = "The Bengals Will Win" description = "The Bengals fans have suffered long enough.
 It will all be worth it after today." categories = ['current events'] date = "2022-02-13"